a little about me

 hi, i’m zoë!

 As a mental health doula and energy worker, I support people through altered states, late diagnoses, and spiritual awakenings.
-My approach blends critical scholarship, advocacy, ritual, narrative work, and energy practices — always centering autonomy and embodied wisdom.
+My approach blends critical scholarship, advocacy, narrative work, and energy practices — always centering autonomy and embodied wisdom.

 Every connection begins